 Students select their majors at the end of their second year, after going through two years of the Common Curriculum.
 The list of majors includes:

 Some majors, such as Urban Studies, Global Affairs and Philosophy, Politics, and Economics, combine ideas and methods from a range of disciplines to create an interdisciplinary course of study.
 Disciplinary majors such as History, Literature, Psychology, and Economics will offer students an opportunity to study some of these fundamental disciplines.

 Yes.
-The typical Yale-NUS student will take 32 courses over a four-year period.
-Of these, 10 courses will comprise those courses leading to your major and another 10, electives and prerequisites for your major.
+A Yale-NUS education integrates the sciences, humanities, social sciences, and your major.
+During the four years with the College, 34% of a typical Yale-NUS student’s classes will comprise courses leading to your major and another 35% on electives and prerequisites for your major.
 Each major is broadly conceived and students will be able to choose to focus in an area of their interest.
 For example, International Relations, under the Global Affairs major.

 No. Yale-NUS guarantees to offer classes in all the majors listed.
 The classes are not contingent on the number of students who have opted for the major.

 Every student will graduate with a Bachelor of Arts degree with Honours or a Bachelor of Science degree with Honours from Yale-NUS College, awarded by NUS.

 The levels of Honours, including Latin Honours, are below:

 |Honours – summa cum laude||To not more than the top 5 per cent of the graduating class.|